bobbingwide/bobbingwide/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I'm planning on retiring when I reach State Penson Age.
+- I'm planning on retiring when I reach State Pension Age.
 - I'm working on reducing unnecessary tasks.
 - I'm in the process of closing down WP-a2z